-- In the event a Hate Crime is reported the nature of the Bias Category would be disclosed here for each incident. - In 2017 Clarion University had 2 reported hate crimes one simple assault and one Threats/Intimidation based on race.
+In the event a Hate Crime is reported the nature of the Bias Category would be disclosed here for each incident.

 DEFINITION OF REPORTABLE CRIME

 Clarion University is required to report crime statistics as defined by the Clery Act for the following crimes which are reported and may have occurred in a geographic location as detailed below.